 Why Make This Recipe

-- Big Chocolate Flavor: The combination of cocoa powder and chopped dark chocolate makes for a super chocolatey hot chocolate.
+- Big Chocolate Flavor: The combination of cocoa powder and chopped dark chocolate makes for super chocolatey hot cocoa.

 - Dairy-Free and Vegan: Using oat milk makes this hot chocolate dairy-free and vegan (unless you top it with dairy whipped cream of course!).